Exploration of the South pole: the greatest adventure of 20th century

 In the last steps before reaching the pole his team was already exhausted and instead of taking the strongest man for the last part - he took one that he liked most (or obey him most).
 All steps he made were ego-driven mistakes from the very beginning and lead to the logical end.
 He and 5 teammates from the latest group died a few kilometers from one of the proviant stores.
 Starve and frozen.
 He was too weak to move on and force his team to stay with him… some say that his motivation was to make sure that their diaries and notes would not be lost as they broke a camp…

 Shackleton’s story is very different.
-Surprisingly - he is the only one of these three who never been to the sought pole, and arguably did not achieve a lot in his short explorer career, but he is most spoken about.
+Surprisingly - he is the only one of these three who never been to the South pole, and arguably did not achieve a lot in his short explorer career, but he is most spoken about.
 Mostly because of his exceptional leadership skills which he revealed as a captain of the Endurance.

-His ship stuck in ice hundreds of kilometers from the sought pole.
+His ship stuck in ice hundreds of kilometers from the South pole.
 And on foot, the team passes 1,330 km to their survival.
 Most impressive that he did not lose a single man, it is something where he stands out.

 Partly, I believe, it is to the way he hired people.
 In the ads, he posts in the newspaper he just mentioned: